-Every year, in accordance with the regulations, Eutelsat mandates one of its statutory auditors, appointed as Independent Third Party, to verify the compliance of the Extra-Financial Performance Statement and the good faith of the information required to figure in the consolidated management report.
-For this year, Grant Thornton is the independent third party body entrusted with this task.
+Every year, in accordance with the regulations, Eutelsat mandates one of its Statutory Auditors, appointed as Independent Third Party, to verify the compliance of the Extra-Financial Performance Statement and the good faith of the information required to figure in the consolidated management report.
+For this year, Grant Thornton is the independent third party body entrusted with this task. as an "internal reference" for the Group.
+For the other subsidiaries included in the scope of consolidation, please refer to section 5.1 "Simplified Group Organisation Chart" of this Document.
+Where the information being reported is provided exclusively by a specific subsidiary, this has been specified.
+The quantitative information in this report refers to the 2020 calendar year (1 January 2020 to 31 December 2020), unless otherwise indicated.